UtrechtUniversity/ricgraph/docs/ricgraph_restapi_gendoc.md

 ## GET /person/share_research_results

-Find persons that share any share research result types with this person
+Find persons that share any research result types with this person